What Is AI Reputation Management? Definition, Framework, and Key Components

 Marketing-aware

-It recognizes that review responses influence future customers, not just past ones.
+It recognizes that review responses influence future customers, trust, and customer acquisition.

 Competitively informed

-It helps the business understand how it is perceived relative to nearby alternatives.
+It uses competitor analysis and local visibility data to show how the business is perceived relative to nearby alternatives.

 Actionable

-It produces insight that marketing, operations, and leadership can use.
+It turns reputation intelligence into decisions that marketing, operations, and leadership can use.

 Governed